TrollskogenMC/commando/README.md

 commando.addCommand(...)
 ```
 #### Dynamic permissions
-Dynamic permission nodes is also fully supported by Carbon.
+Dynamic permission nodes is also fully supported by Commando.
 Suppose you have a special warp and you want players to have a certain permission to use that warp.
 Suppose the permission node looks like this `myplugin.warps.mysecretwarp`.
 Players may only be using `/warp mysecretwarp` when they have that permission node.
-We could implement the permission logic in the command handler but then why would we when we can let Carbon do it for us.
+We could implement the permission logic in the command handler but then why would we when we can let Commando do it for us.

-By specifying the permission with a square bracket, Carbon will replace it with whatever that argument is. `[0]` will be replaced with the first argument. `[2]` will be replaced with the third argument and so on.
+By specifying the permission with a square bracket, Commando will replace it with whatever that argument is. `[0]` will be replaced with the first argument. `[2]` will be replaced with the third argument and so on.

 ```java
 commando